Posted by Jonathan A. Patterson, CPA, CVA

 - You need an Employer Identification Number (EIN).
 Before you even sign up to sell on many sites, you must have an EIN or else use your Social Security Number.

-- Selling online does not exclude you from possibly needing a business licenses.
+- Selling online does not exclude you from possibly needing a business license.
 Also, you may be required to track and remit sales tax in some of the states you are selling in.

 - Do you have an accounting system to keep track of your business activity?
 Picking a system to track sales as well as inventory management is key to any new business, but especially a retailer.